Apply for an E-Games & Entertainment Hall Equipment Trading License in Dubai

 Government-backed initiatives, including the UAE's National Programme for Advanced Technologies and broader digital economy strategies, further reinforce the supportive environment for businesses operating in the digital entertainment supply chain.

-What the E-Games Equipment Trading Licence Covers
+What the E-Games Equipment Trading License Covers

 Activity Code 4649.23 falls under the ISIC classification for the wholesale of other household articles.
-In the context of e-games and entertainment hall equipment, this licence authorises the trading of a wide range of goods used in commercial gaming and amusement environments.
+In the context of e-games and entertainment hall equipment, this license authorises the trading of a wide range of goods used in commercial gaming and amusement environments.

 Permitted goods under this activity include: